nbedos/cistern/man.md

 - 'source providers' are used for listing the CI pipelines associated to a given commit (GitHub and GitLab are source providers)
-- 'CI providers' are used to get detailed information about CI pipelines (GitLab, AppVeyor, CircleCI and Travis are CI providers)
+- 'CI providers' are used to get detailed information about CI pipelines (GitLab, AppVeyor, CircleCI, Travis and Azure Devops are CI providers)

 citop requires credentials for at least one source provider and one CI provider to run.